cpashk/tuva-ccsr/README.md

 ## 🧰  What does this package do?

 This package groups the tens of thousands of ICD-10 diagnosis and procedure codes into a few hundred clinically meaninful categories.
 Our package recreates the functionality defined in HCUP's SAS scripts, [Clinical Classications Software Refined (CCSR)](https://hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp).

+* overview of output models
 <br/><br/>

 ## 🔌  Supported Databases and dbt Versions

 This package has been tested on:
 - Snowflake

-This package supports dbt version `1.2.x` or higher.
+This package supports dbt version `1.4.x` or higher.
 <br/><br/>

 ## 🙋🏻‍♀️ How is this package maintained and how do I contribute?